vrajclerk/PLACEMENT_NOTES/c++/c++.md

  - It is a special pointer that points to current object.
  - Using this we can know that this the object's property.

+- There can be 3 main uses of ‘this’ keyword:
+   1. It can be used to pass the current object as a parameter to another method
+   2. It can be used to refer to the current class instance variable.
+   3. It can be used to declare indexers.

 ![alt text](image-3.png)